feltcute/ModdingDocsMGD/Doc/Events/Creation.rst

 * ``"PlayerOrgasm"`` will trigger every time the player orgasms, including out of combat.
 See *Events/CombatEvents/OrgasmEvents.json* as an example.

 * ``"Dream"`` will be called when the player sleeps, via the :ref:`SleepPlayerFunc` function.
 Note that no dreams will be called if ``"SleepPlayer"`` is followed with ``"DelayNotifications"``.

-**CardLimit**
-"""""""""""""

-* ``"CardLimit": "0",`` sets the maximum limit of this event that can be added to an exploration.
-Can be left 0 if it's not selected from the exploration menu.

 **Description**
 ----------------